 Start with these questions each morning ↓

 - What does my body need today to feel good?

 - What does my mind need today to feel good?

-After time, this process will become more natural and fluid.
-You’ll know exactly what your body is telling you to do to feel good and will hear it speaking up throughout the day.
+In time, this process will become more natural and fluid.
+You will know exactly what your body is telling you to do to feel good and will hear it speaking to you throughout the day.